simonagren/simonagren.github.io/content/posts/2020-03-04--azurebot-nodejs-part3/index.md

 this.initialDialogId = WATERFALL_DIALOG;
 }
 ```
-Here we do in a similar fashion that we have supplied a validation method to the text prompt, but in this case, it exists in this dialog and does not clutter the **MainDialog**, and sometimes we need multiple validation methods.
-We will in another post add some extra validation here using **Microsoft Graph** to see that the user exists.
+Here we supply a validation method to the text prompt.
+Sometimes we need multiple validation methods, we will add some extra validation here in another post using **Microsoft Graph** to see that the user exists.

 ```typescript
 private static async ownerPromptValidator(promptContext: PromptValidatorContext<string>): Promise<boolean> {